ShoKuno5/shokuno5.github.io/src/content/posts/salients.md

   - [2025](#2025)
     - [September 2025](#september-2025)

+# Ape, Inc
+## Plan for Primal Times

+- We live and grow like hermit crabs do; we are to find a better shelter that would fit ourselves.
+  - We live and grow like apes, crafting all recognized entities by our hand.
+- But what distinguishes us humans from other species is that we have memory, text, and the cognitive system for structures.
+  - We thus create incremental, internal, recursive patterns of wall systems to better hide our raw bodies and avoid exposure to the exterior.
+- We are one step behind cyborgs, one step away from apes.
+- If not written, not exist.

 # Naive Hope
 ## The Second Birth of Early Human

 Since the moment we observed the auto-reproduction of the Tower of Babel that we built while we ascended, and became convinced that we would never see the other end of its fate, we decided to descend.

-On the ground, we would find the locals, animals, and nature—things we had never been able to understand so well until then, by virture of the loss of words.
+On the ground, we would find the locals, animals, and nature—things we had never been able to understand so well until then, by virtue of the loss of words.

 # Questions that Comprise One's Self